Skip to main content

 • Failing in attempts to stop using

-• Experiencing intense withdrawal symptoms when trying to stop using
+• Experiencing withdrawal symptoms when trying to cut back or stop

 A person getting advice from therapist on how to convince someone to go to rehab.